fbpx

 • Perils of nature

-• Third party damage
+• Third-party damage

 When unlikely leaks occur, a priority service call to determine the cause of the leak is made by a Cert-A-Roof member for a nominal fee.
 This fee is specified on the certificate.
 If the repair is covered under our repair warranty, or the leak is caused by normal wear-and-tear, no additional cost will be incurred in the remedy of it.
-Leaks caused by other facts do cost extra, but most often, home owners insurance will cover this.
-We have experience working with home owners insurance, and will therefore perform associated repairs at a fair price.
+Leaks caused by other facts do cost extra, but most often, homeowners insurance will cover this.
+We have experience working with homeowners insurance, and will therefore perform associated repairs at a fair price.
 These repairs are necessary in order to keep the certification in force.

-Who needs a roof certification?
+• Who needs a roof certification?

 All Home Buyers